 For more information, please email IPandTech@andrewskurth.com.

-Click the links below to contact the authors of this article.
+Click the link below to contact the author of this article.

 Other articles from this issue of IP and Technology Developments.

 - The U.S. Has a New Patent Law

 - Three Large States Revise Their Security Breach Notification Laws and Texas Applies Its Law to Residents of Some Other States to Boot